ebi-uniprot/uniprot-manual/help/api_downloading.md

 - [REST API - Access the UniProt website programmatically](https://www.uniprot.org/help/api) (batch retrieval, ID mapping, queries, downloads etc).
 - [How can I (programmatically) obtain the number of results returned by my query?](https://www.uniprot.org/help/entry_count)

-\* Before July 2022, the "Last-Modified" header was inaccurately used for this.